High Fives to the Political, RAIL and Energy Committees

 Finally, the Energy Committee worked to spread the word about Amendment 4, which allows state agencies to enter into multi-year contracts for energy efficiency projects.
 Over 60 percent of voters statewide supported it.

-Did you miss Sierra Club Executive Director Michael Brune was on 60 Minutes on Sunday?
+Did you miss Sierra Club Executive Director Michael Brune on 60 Minutes on Sunday?
 Don't worry, you can still check it out here.

 Sierra Club Meetings